 Although the items that fall within the spectrum are difficult to define, that also means the possibilities for the products you want to design are practically endless, too.

 Because product design encompasses such a wide range of industries, platforms and business needs, it can be difficult to know how to execute a successful product design exercise from start to finish.

 Luckily, Delve outlined some key best practices that can help brands of all sizes, industries, and incomes develop a product that will resonate with their target demographic successfully.

 Before you pull the trigger and start designing your new product, take the time to understand what your product should look like logistically.

 What will it solve for users?
 How will you create it?
 What features does it need?
 How much will it truly cost you to produce?

-According to Design Concepts, successful product design sits at the elusive intersection of “feasible,” “desirable” and “viable,” with the end user at the center.
+According to Delve, successful product design sits at the elusive intersection of “feasible,” “desirable” and “viable,” with the end-user at the center.

 Finally, there’s “viability,” which means evaluating what will be necessary for business success, such as market size and pricing.